isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ## <a name="nx_sntp_client_utility_fraction_to_usecs"></a>nx_sntp_client_utility_fraction_to_usecs

-Konwertuj składnik część ułamka NTP na mikrosekundy
+Konwertowanie składnika ułamkowego NTP na mikrosekundy

 ### <a name="prototype"></a>Prototype